-- View the Best Map Award page to see some examples of the inter-disciplinary research previously published in the journal for inspiration, including the most recent award-winning map, "A tourist map of Xi’an: combining historical city characteristics with art".
+Review the Instructions for Authors before making your submission to make sure you adhere to the journal requirements.
+View the Best Map Award page to see some examples of the inter-disciplinary research previously published in the journal for inspiration, including the most recent award-winning map linked above.

 Visit the journal to view published articles to get some inspiration (remember that the “main map” is in the supplementary materials section).

 Read our guide to common map errors to avoid some of the more common mistakes that leads to a submission being rejected.

 To be accepted in the journal your map or spatial diagram must adhere to high cartographic standards.
 Remember these 4 top tips for producing your map:

 You will need the input of a graphic designer or cartographer and have experience in using GIS.
 If no one on your tea has these skills, then a Geography Department or central administration in your university should be able to help.